Ava33343/Catch_Me_If_You_Can/README.md

 According to Figure C7 and C8, returns of Tiger Global Management LLC and Berkshire Hathaway Inc were more volatile, in other words, riskier than the market index, S&P 500.

+Correlation of portfolio returns:

 ![Corr](Images/Corr.png)

+Correlation of exponentially weighted returns:

 ![Corr_ewm](Images/Corr_ewm.png)

-Based on heatmap and correlation table above, returns of portfolios and S&P 500 are highly correlated.
+Based on heatmap and correlation tables above, returns of portfolios and S&P 500 are highly correlated.
 Algo 2 exhibit maximum correlation with S&P 500, namely 99.6% of its returns can be explained by that of S&P 500 .
 On the other hand, 90.6% of Paulson & Co.
 Inc's daily prices can be explained by S&P 500.
 It is the least correlated with S&P 500.

 ![C9](Images/C9.png)